- There shouldn’t be any fees involved in a charitable donation.

 - A statement that those goods or services entirely comprised “intangible religious benefits, if that was the case.”

-And the IRS warns, "If the acknowledgment does not contain all required information, the deduction may not exceed $500."
+And, according to the IRS, if the acknowledgement does not contain all the required information, the deduction may not exceed $500.

-None of this should be a problem for a legitimate charity, which is likely to have boilerplate receipts/acknowledgements sitting on its IT systems.
-It can simply pick the appropriate one, fill out the relevant fields with your and your vehicle's details, press print and drop the document in the mail to you.
+None of this should be a problem for a legitimate charity, which is likely to have boilerplate receipts/acknowledgements.
+It can simply pick the appropriate one, fill out the relevant fields and send the document to you.

-Most scams skate around the extreme edges of the law, but don’t actually cross into illegality.
+Most scams skate around the extreme edges of the law but don’t actually cross into illegality.
 And you’re likely to get the satisfaction of seeing your scammers in a criminal court only if you’ve been a victim of outright fraud.
-As Miniutti of Charity Navigator explains, “There are outright bogus charities.
-But more often, it is simply a matter of a ‘legitimate’ operation but with little money getting to an actual charitable cause.
-That's why it is better to go directly to a local charity.”

 Don’t be put off by scammers

 It’s bad enough that unscrupulous people are siphoning off money from good causes to line their own pockets.
-But it would be even worse if their activities put off good folks like you from donating their cars to charities.
+But it would be even worse if their activities precluded others from donating their cars to charities.
 So, don’t let scammers deter you.
 Be prudent, make a difference – and get your tax deduction.